 Another key step to moving with children is familiarization with your new space.
 If your new home isn’t cross state, it is important to take your kids to the new home beforehand and encourage them to be excited about the move.
 Having children who are excited about where their new school will be, where a great ice cream place is, or what room will be theirs will reduce the stress of parents and make life easier during the move.
 Instead of dread building over finding new friends or starting a new school, cultivate excitement with your kids about moving and above all, make it a fun experience.

-Connecticut’s Finest Movers are here to take care of all the hard work when your family is ready to move to a new home.
+Connecticut’s Finest Movers are here to take care of all the hard work, we provide local moving labor or complete moving services, when your family is ready to move to a new home.
 However, we know that the stress of a move can weigh heavy for every member of the family and taking a few small steps can make a huge difference.
 By incentivizing packing and unpacking, building familiarization with your new space and creating excitement behind the move can make the whole process easier.
 Once CFM has you all unpacked at your new home, don’t just rush into unpacking.
 Take some time to slowly adjust to the new home by exploring your new surroundings and helping your kids settle into their new home.